mattduff36/digidocs/MIGRATION_NOTES.md

 **Status**: Placeholder icons in use

-Current favicons likely still contain Squires branding.
+Current favicons updated with MPDEE branding.

 **To Replace:**
 - `/public/favicon.ico`